<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=246018926052812&amp;ev=PageView&amp;noscript=1">

 For example, a large book distributor had a contractual agreement with Amazon to deliver 10,000 copies of a specific title, with clear guidelines regarding quantity, packaging, and delivery timelines.
 However, upon inspection at Amazon’s distribution center, 500 books were found to be damaged due to improper packaging, and 1,000 units were missing from the shipment, resulting in a shortage of 1,500 books.

-Amazon issued a chargeback to the distributor to recover the cost of the damaged and missing units, including a penalty for not adhering to the agreed-upon packaging standards.
+Amazon issued a retailer chargeback to the distributor to recover the cost of the damaged and missing units, including a penalty for not adhering to the agreed-upon packaging standards.
 This chargeback contributed to the distributor’s ongoing issue, as Amazon was already charging back nearly a third of their submitted invoices.
 The cumulative effect of thousands of chargebacks every month caused significant financial losses, cutting deeply into their already thin margins.

 Common Reasons For Retail Chargebacks